 Are Texas King Snakes Poisonous?

-Texas has a number of King Snake varieties such as the Texas Indigo Snake and the Desert Kingsnake which is native to Arizona, New Mexico, and Texas.
-It’s an attractive looking snake, very dark brown or black with yellow or off-white flecks.
+Texas has a number of King Snake varieties such as the Texas Indigo Snake and the Desert Kingsnake which is a snake native to New Mexico, Arizona, and Texas.
+It’s an attractive looking snake: very dark brown or black with yellow or off-white flecks.
 The abdomen of the snake is essentially black with white or pale yellow blotches.